Some hours to waste in Hanoi

 Enjoying the surrounding mountains from within the national park

 After breakfast, I take a rest a bit, as I no longer have any grand intentions; no day-lasting trekkings for me.
-After lunch, I visit the Hoang Lien National Park that offers an excellent overview of the surrounding mountains at its highest point.
+After lunch, I visit the Hoang Lien National Park that offers an excellent overview of the surrounding mountains at their highest point.
 You cannot see them all this afternoon; the clouds hide many tops.
 Though you do see several ethnic hill tribes in Sapa, the place itself is, as expected, a large tourist city.
 Many people walk around in their traditional garb, but you feel that there is commerce behind it.
 They do sell beautiful things, though, but for now, I can still restrain myself.

 Bars tend to fill up late in Sapa